metabase/metabase/docs/data-modeling/json-unfolding.md

 And here are the values as seen in the table:

 ![Unfolded values](./images/unfolded-values.png)

+This unfolding allows you to filter for values found in the original JSON object.

 Metabase will prefix the unfolded column names with the name of the original column that contained the JSON.
 You can change the column names in **Admin settings** > [Table metadata](metadata-editing.md), or by creating a [model](./models.md) and editing the column metadata.